 IVIg is used to reduce the effects of some inflammatory conditions that involve the immune system, also known as autoimmune diseases.
 It’s also used to increase levels of immunoglobulins if these are low, or have been lowered by treatment with other drugs, such as rituximab.

-It can be used in the treatment of several different conditions, including:
+IVIg isn’t very commonly used in the UK, and you may only be given it if other treatments haven’t worked.
+It may be used in the treatment of several different conditions, including: